 About the Authors

-Kate Aubrey-Johnson is an accredited mediator and barrister at Garden Court Chambers in London.
-She is an active member of the wider mediation community and a community mediator for CALM (Confidential and Local Mediation).
-In addition to her work as a mediator and a barrister, Kate provides training and seminars on special educational needs, young people’s rights and youth justice.
-She is a member of Garden Court Mediation (accredited to the Civil Mediation Council) and has written widely on developments in mediation.
+Kate Aubrey-Johnson is an accredited mediator, and barrister at Garden Court Chambers, in London.
+She is an active member of the wider mediation community.
+Alongside her work as a civil mediator, she is a special educational needs mediators for KIDS Mediation, and is an accredited community mediator.
+Kate is a child rights specialist and provides training and seminars on special educational needs, children’s rights and youth justice.
+Kate is a member of Garden Court Mediation, accredited with the Civil Mediation Council.
+She has written widely on developments in mediation.

 Helen Curtis is a barrister, an accredited mediator and restorative justice facilitator dealing with high conflict cases.
 She incorporates these mediation skills in her legal practice.
-Helen is also a community mediator and restorative justice facilitator with the community mediation service, CALM.
+Helen was a community mediator and restorative justice facilitator with the community mediation service, CALM, for approximately ten years.
 She speaks on mediation at seminars and conferences and is a member of Garden Court Mediation.